nateahess/mmap/README.md

 > "My Nmap"
 > V 1.0
 > Built this for two reasons:
 > 1. Because I'm tired of remembering Nmap scans.
-Automation makes work easier.
 > 2. I wanted to mess with ASCII art.